Last updated: March 28, 2022

 As an international student, you want a trusted partner who understands your banking needs.
 RBC (Canada’s largest bank*) has been such a partner to newcomers for 150 years.
 It’s why they support everything we do at Arrive.

-Book an appointment with an RBC Advisor to learn more about opening an RBC student bank account remotely while in quarantine.
+Book an appointment with an RBC Advisor to learn more about opening an RBC student bank account online or over phone.

 To open a student bank account with RBC, you will require the following documents: